-Camping has been a huge part of my life since I was young.
-I enjoy fishing, backpacking, and swimming.
-I'll always continue to be available to educate our scouts and advancing them through ranks by sharing my knowledge I have gained from my scouting background.
-We have so much fun and exciting new things planned for this program at a camp near you!
+We have so many fun and exciting new things planned for the 2023 season and we all cannot wait to see you and experience it together.
 Our program at Conestoga continues to offer a safe learning environment for all merit badges, camp activities, and certifications.
-We continue to have our sessions taught in Aquatics, Handicraft, Scoutcraft, Nature, Skills Trade at the maintenance building, Shooting Sports, COPE, and in two of our newly added areas at STEMcraft and Heritage and Performing Arts from year 2021.
+We continue to have our sessions taught in Aquatics, Handicraft, Scoutcraft, Nature, Skills Trade at the maintenance building, Shooting Sports, COPE, STEMcraft, and Heritage and Performing Arts.

-In addition, I would like to introduce our seven new merit badges to our program of which are American Cultures, Electronics, Engineering, Exploration, Graphic Arts, Programming, and Public Health!
-Our returning merit badges are Entrepreneurship, Sculpture, Chess, Painting, Home Repairs, and Pioneering.
-In our Pathfinder program aside from their patrol rotations, we will give our first-year campers an option to choose one of the following merit badges offered only at the last summit of which are Sculpture, Sports/Athletics, Search and Rescue, Space Exploration or Chess.
+In addition, I would like to introduce our new and reintroduced badges for 2023: Crime Prevention, Plumbing, and Electricity!

+In our Pathfinder program aside from their patrol rotations, we will give our first-year campers an option to choose one of the following merit badges offered only at the last summit of which are Sculpture, Sports/Athletics, Astronomy, Space Exploration or Chess.

-I strive for our scouts to HAVE FUN and will attempt to make every opportunity available to ensure our scouts have the most exhilarating experience they deserve to put in their camp memories!
-Your time for reading my address for the program is much appreciated.
+I strive for fun and education for our scouts and will make every opportunity available to ensure our scouts have the most exhilarating experience they deserve to put in their camp memories!
 I look forward to seeing you and your unit at camp.

-A great program is waiting for you to be a part of and cannot be possible without your involvement and commitment to the scouting program!
+A great and noble camp is waiting for you to take part and cannot be possible without your involvement and commitment to the scouting program!